 Essentially, yes, they’re the Buddhist New Year and they take place at the same time.
 Thingyan is specific to Myanmar, whereas Songkran is celebrated in parts of Thailand, Vietnam and Cambodia.
 They are both water festivals of the greatest fun magnitude.

-Thingyan is Myanmar’s New Year Water Festival (also known as Songkran in Thailand) and usually falls around mid-April.
-It is a Buddhist festival celebrated over a period of four to five days, culminating in the New Year.
+Thingyan is Myanmar’s New Year Water Festival (also known as Songkran in Thailand) and falls around mid-April.
+It is a Buddhist festival celebrated over a period of four days, culminating in the New Year.
 The splashing and throwing of water signifies a washing away of sins and bad luck from the past year, a cleansing in preparation for the new year.

 We flew into Mandalay a few days before Thingyan was scheduled to begin so we could get in some sightseeing before the city shut down.
 We went to the palace, the snake temple, the bamboo bridge and to see the largest book in the world before the water festival began and these were all good places to visit.
 As we suspected, once the festival started, most of the city was closed.